Welcome to Whitenoise,

 David Wagner UC Berkeley

 Side Channel attack resistance

-In 2008 Whitenoise Laboratories Canada conducted a very public challenge called the $100,000 Whitenoise Challenge.
-Just a little bit of reading will show that this was conducted with the knowledge and scrutiny of internationally acclaimed cryptographers and algorithm creators, representatives from all levels of academia, and military and government personnel tasked with our security including members of the US Joint Chiefs of Staff.
-No one broke a Whitenoise key
+In 2008 Whitenoise Laboratories Canada conducted a very public challenge called the $100,000 Whitenoise Challenge .
+Just a little bit of reading will show that this was conducted with the knowledge and scrutiny of every internationally acclaimed cryptographer and algorithm creator, representatives from all levels of academia, and military and government personnel tasked with our security, including members of the US Joint Chiefs of Staff.
+No one broke a Whitenoise key.

 In 2013, currently running for 1 year, we are sponsoring The Challenge That Black Hat Would Not Take but DEFCON did!
 While we appreciate the results of the University of Victoria landmark study acknowledging that there are no known side channel attack classes that can break a Whitenoise key, we have invited the UVIC researcher to use the theoretical postulation that he flatly states should not be used.
 He was asked to demonstrate his theory in order to collect the rather large prize.